RaviRagh/DAT-Phase2-Project/README.md

 ### Observations: Model 2
    <div align = "justify">

-1. The adjusted R-squared value has reduced, however there may still be linearity between our dependent and the three independent variables.
+1. The adjusted R-squared value has reduced, however there may still be linearity between the dependent and the three independent variables.

 2. The skew and kurtosis values have reduced dramatically and are closer to values representing normal distribution.